FMASolutions/ToolBox/Docker/DockerImages.md

 # **Docker Images**

 ## **High level overview**
 An image is a READ ONLY template for creating application containers.
-Inside of it is all the code and supporting files to run an application.
+It contains all the code and supporting files to run an application.
-Images are build time constructs and containers are their runtime counter parts.

-At a high level an image is a bunch of files (app files / libraries / os files) along with a manifest (a json file explaining how it all fits together (sometimes called the config file)).
+At a high level an image is a bunch of files (app files / libraries / os files) along with a **manifest** (a json file explaining how it all fits together (sometimes called the config file)).

 Images contain layers which are stacked on top of each other.
-Typically the layering is hidden and docker makes it feel like a single flat image.
+Typically the layering is hidden and docker makes it feel like a single flat image (which it is not).

 Images are generally stored in registries (cloud or on prem) which then can be pulled down to a machine using the following command:
 ```powershell